adam-herrala-bricker/wedding/README.md

 - Setting Images as 'Hidden:' One cool feature of the application is that admin users can hide an image from non-admin users simply by unlinking it from the 'kaikki/all' scene.
 To admins, the image will appear translucent but otherwise be visible, but it won't be loaded into the app when accessed by non-admins.

 ### Responsive Design
-While the dedicated Android app is recommended when using a mobile device, the browser version is responsive enough to be useable in with a mobile browser.
+While the dedicated Android app is recommended when using a mobile device, the browser version is responsive enough to be useable with a mobile browser.

 ### Styling
 This project uses React Bootstrap styling and prebuilt components (i.e., the main menu bar and off-canvas login) in conjunction with native styling (e.g., sub-menu buttons).